FirestormViewer/phoenix-firestorm/doc/vulkan/native-services-handoff.md

 ## Immediate next step

+Startup/shutdown presenter added after the operator's visual check (uncommitted):
+LLVKStartupStatus uses the existing SPLASHSCREEN resource and native localized string loading without invoking LLSplashScreen/LLWindow visual wrappers.
+Cache initialization now has a visible status (clearing for explicit purge); final shutdown reopens it with ShuttingDown after LLVKWindowMgr returns and before persistent-cache drain/stop.
+It hides before Goodbye! and on scope exit.
+No artificial delay; fast cleanup may show only briefly.
+In-cache purge-to-initialize subphase reporting remains open.
+Window7/7, including real resource visibility/text/hide/reopen and pending cache write retirement under the shutdown dialog, plus the cold-start regression and viewer link passed.
+No full viewer/profile relaunch or screenshot parity measurement was performed.
+The top-menu observation remains open: Guidebook, Whitelist adviser, Report Problem and grid Help/About need native handlers and underlying services.
+Do not substitute generic URLs for original dialog/system-info/location behavior or mark these complete.

+Cold-start crash correction after 88baf039b5 (2026-09-12, uncommitted): the operator's 13:24:33 launch exited before creating a window.
+Windows Event 1000 reported 0xc0000005 at executable RVA 0x404e15e, resolved with the matching PDB to LLMutex::isSelfLocked.
+A separate cold-process cache regression reproduced the crash;
+LLDB showed LLThread::threadRun constructing a child ThreadRecorder with a null master and crashing in addChildRecorder's mutex.
+Prior window tests initialized LLCommon through their harness and therefore did not cover the missing startup prerequisite.

+The native cache's reference-counted runtime now creates a shared LLTrace master recorder when absent, borrows an existing recorder otherwise, and retires an owned recorder only after cache workers stop.
+Timeout retention keeps this dependency alive with retained workers.
+No GL visual initialization was added.
+The new standalone INTEGRATION_TEST_llvktexturecache_startup executable is built/run as a dependency of Window Validation and intentionally has no LLCommon-initializing test harness.
+It failed with the original access violation before the fix, then passed cold startup, pending write drain and owned-recorder teardown.
+Window6/6 also passed afterward.

+Deployment correction: the actual viewer directory contained a September 9 WebRTC DLL, unlike the tested sharedlibs/build DLL.
+The viewer POST_BUILD step now copies the DLL from the llwebrtc target.
+Viewer relink passed, deployed/built SHA256 matched, and vulkanstorm-bin.exe was last written 2026-09-12 13:34:53 local time.
+The full viewer/profile has NOT been relaunched by the agent; visible-window confirmation is still pending.
+No commit or push was made.
+Source diagnostics and whitespace passed.

 Native text module consolidation (uncommitted after c7523c3efc): llvktext.h now owns the current native plain layout, web-text, styled-segment and styled-document declarations.
 The old llvkplaintextlayout.h/llvkstyledtext.h forward to it; algorithms